droglenc/NCMTH107/modules/BEDAQuant.md

     </div>
     <div id="ILOs" class="panel-collapse collapse">
       <div class="panel-body">
 It is important to understand the relationship between two variables.
 With quantitative data, this primarily consists of using a scatterplot and the correlation coefficient to describe four key characteristics of the relationship.
-This module describes how to construct a scatterplot, calculate a correlation coefficient, and how to use these results to prepare a synthetic description of the relationship between two quantitative variables.
+This module describes how to use a scatterplot and correlation coefficient to provide a synthetic description of the relationship between two quantitative variables.

 <p>After completing this module, you should be able to ...</p>

 <ol>
+  <li>Describe bivariate data.</li>
+  <li>Distinguish between response and explanatory variables.</li>
   <li>Construct a scatterplot with R.</li>
   <li>Know when it is appropriate to calculation a correlation coefficient.</li>
   <li>Calculate a correlation coefficient with R.</li>